African Critical Inquiry Programme Workshop

 The Norman Eaton-designed African-inspired Polley’s Arcade complex in Pretoria, the Kochi Biennale on India’s Arabian coast, an Ethiopian coffee ceremony, an 1882 Paris Salon painting by the impressionist Édouard Manet, the worldly photography of Ernest Cole, and a project centred on photographing people who continue to live in Johannesburg’s inner city apartheid-era hostels, were among a range of topics addressed by scholars, architects, planners, artists, and heritage practitioners during Secret Affinities: A workshop in critical reading and an interrogation of the city in Africa via Walter Benjamin’s Das Passagen-Werk.

 The aim of the workshop was to think anew about the contingencies of space – in Johannesburg as a prelude to thinking beyond the urban particular.
-Critical to the intellectual intentions of the Secret Affinities workshop was its location at Satyagraha House, now a boutique hotel, but long ago a dwelling named ‘The Kraal’, inhabited briefly by Mohandas Gandhi and his close associate, the Munich-trained architect, stonemason and carpenter, Hermann Kallenbach.
+Critical to the intellectual intentions of the Secret Affinities workshop was its location at Satyagraha House, now a boutique hotel, but long ago a dwelling named ‘The Kraal’, inhabited briefly by Mohandas Gandhi and his close associate and soulmate, the Munich-trained architect, stonemason, and carpenter, Hermann Kallenbach.

-The formal part of the workshop was preceded by a field trip to sites in Johannesburg that are linked through Kallenbach and Gandhi.
+The formal part of the workshop was preceded by a field trip to sites in Johannesburg that were linked through Kallenbach and Gandhi.
 The route took us from Satyagraha House along Louis Botha Avenue, part of the City of Joburg’s ‘Corridors of Freedom’ project, through the dense central suburbs of Yeoville, Berea, Hillbrow, and Troyville.
-Highlights were two sites of architectural heritage designed by Hermann Kallenbach and built, in 1912 and 1936 respectively: the Greek Orthodox Cathedral in Wolmarans Street and the nearby Temple Israel Synagogue, just off Claim Street in Hillbrow.
-Both places of worship are now located in neighbourhoods that are radically different to the communities they were originally built to serve.
-In addition, we explored Gandhi Square, a revamped transport hub for the central city sited close to important Kallenbach/Gandhi sites from the early 1900s, including Gandhi’s law offices and a vegetarian restaurant where he and Kallenbach regularly met during their friendship and shared activism in the city until 1914 (Itzkin 2000).
+Highlights were two sites of architectural heritage designed by Hermann Kallenbach and built, in 1912 and 1936 respectively: the Greek Orthodox Cathedral and the Temple Israel Synagogue, both in neighbourhoods that are radically different to the communities they were originally built to serve.
+In addition, we explored Gandhi Square, a revamped transport hub for the central city sited close to important Kallenbach/Gandhi sites from the early 1900s, including Gandhi’s law offices and a vegetarian restaurant where he and Kallenbach regularly met during their friendship and shared activism in the city until 1914.